attah/harbour-seaprint/README.md

 In order to work with more printers, SeaPrint can use `poppler-utils` (pdftoppm, pdftops, pdftocairo) to convert PDFs.

-For PDFs, your printer needs to support one of the following formats:
+For PDFs or plaintext, your printer needs to support one of the following formats:
  * PDF
  * Postscript (needs poppler-utils)
  * PWG-raster (needs poppler-utils)